qcxiew/fund-subredeem-forecast-llm/README.md

 # fund-subredeem-forecast-llm
-1. Project Overview
-Long-term subscription and redemption prediction of fund products for AFAC2025 Problem Task, implemented in PyTorch with LLM-based financial feature engineering and an automated time-series forecasting pipeline.

 This repository contains code implementation and pipeline for the task: Long-term Subscription and Redemption Prediction of Fund Products.

-Goal in this project is to build a practical solution via auto/AI agent that:
-- Uses large language models (LLMs) to construct financial features, as required by the task;
-- Combines these features with classical and deep time-series models;
-- Produces competitive predictions of fund subscription and redemption volumes over a future horizon.

-From the service provider perspective, accurate subscription/redemption forecasts can support liquidity management decisions, reducing capital costs caused by platform pre-funding; and reveal capital flows across sectors, enabling targeted early-warning and operational strategies to mitigate AUM loss.
-From the user/investor perspective, these forecasts help institutions and investors prepare trades and lock positions in advance; reduce return frictions and improve users’ perceived return experience when combined with investment research and intervention strategies.
-This repository focuses on the code and modeling solution.

 This project explicitly follows the key requirements of the AFAC2025 Problem 1 task:
 1. LLM-based feature engineering for financial signals